FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Food to Go (FTGO)/README.md

 ## Proposed architecture

 In this section involves proposing refactoring actions to reduce the degree of Design-Time coupling in the architecture.
 The proposed architecture is illustrated in the following Figures.

+To reduce the level of Design-Time Coupling in the architecture, two potential solutions are considered.
+The first solution involves the merging of the tightly coupled services, which helps prevent the need for modifications to these services as they are consolidated into a single entity.
+This option is only feasible for services with closely related functionalities, which is not the case in the example of the detected services.
+The seconde one involves dividing a service based on its specific business logic.
+The service or services to be divided are among the services that we have determined to have a significant degree of Design-Time Coupling in the original architecture (Order, Kitchen, and Restaurant).

 <p align="center">
  <img src="FTGO new propose archi graph metrics/FTGO proposed architecture associated graph (PNG).png" width="70%">